JohnAD/ur/docs/index-ref.rst

       public

-source line: 361
+*source line: 370*

+Permission level for news of the event.

+ops
-ops    = server/system maintainer clearance
+  only seen by those with server/system maintainer clearance

+admin
+  only seen by end-users with admin clearance (and ops)

+user
+  only seen by regular users (and admin and ops)

+public
-admin  = users with admin clearance user   = regular users (not public) public = the whole world (no restrictions)
+  the whole world (no restrictions)

 .. code:: nim